Equidistribution of $q$-orbits of closed geodesics: Background

-From~\cite[Corollary~4.4]{DuFrIw02} we know that Maa\ss{} cusp forms arise in two ways: \begin{itemize} \item If~$\Re(s_f )<1$ and~$s_f \neq \frac12$, then~$f $ is obtained from repeated applications of level-raising or lowering operators from a weight~$0$ Maa{\ss} cusp form. \item Otherwise~$s_f = \ell/2$ with~$\ell\equiv k\pmod{2}$, and~$f $ is then associated, through level-raising or lowering operators, to a form~$g$ of weight~$\ell$ for which~$z\mapsto y^{-k/2} g(z)$ is holomorphic. \end{itemize}
+is the Petersson inner-product (suppressing $N$ in the notation).
+We will say that $f$ is \emph{cuspidal at the cusp $\mathfrak{a}$} if $f _\mathfrak{a}(y)=0$.
+Finally we say that $f $ is a \emph{Maa{\ss} cusp form} if it is cuspidal at all cusps $\mathfrak{a}\in \mathbb{P}(\Q)$.
+From~\cite[Corollary~4.4]{DuFrIw02} we know that Maa\ss{} cusp forms arise in two ways: \begin{itemize} \item $\Re(s_f )<1$ and $f $ is obtained from repeated applications of raising or lowering operators from a weight~$0$ Maa{\ss} cusp form. \item $s_f = \ell/2$ with~$\ell\equiv k\pmod{2}$, and~$f $ is associated, through raising or lowering operators, to a form~$g$ of weight~$\ell$ for which~$z\mapsto y^{-\ell/2} g(z)$ is holomorphic. \end{itemize}

 We will abbreviate throughout $ a_f(n) = a_{f,\infty}(n)$.
-Moreover, we have by~\cite[eq.~(4.70)]{DuFrIw02} (taking into account our normalization)
+Moreover, we have by~\cite[eq.~(4.70)]{DuFrIw02} (taking into account our normalization) Note that $\kappa_f=0$ for $f$ associated to a holomorphic form, whereas in the remaining cases we have $s_f\notin \Z$ and so by the reflection formula